-ECCO CONFER Cases Round 4: Call for similar cases
+ECCO CONFER Cases Round 6 - Call for proposal of rare cases

 Unique and extraordinary clinical cases are generally reported in the form of a single case report or a small series, making it hard to derive clinical conclusions on modes of presentation, diagnosis, and treatment.

-ECCO CONFER Cases is an initiative to continuously identify, assemble, and report rare IBD cases of clinical relevance.
-By joining forces of the many members and supporters of ECCO, a joint report of all similar such cases can result in a large case series that will advance our knowledge on these uncommon patients.
+The ECCO CONFER Cases are based on an initiative introduced by the European Crohn’s and Colitis (ECCO) to support individual investigators in developing rare case series by collecting enough similar cases among the IBD Community.
+By joining forces of the many members and supporters of ECCO, a joint report of all similar such cases can result in a large case series that will advance knowledge on these uncommon patients.

-The proposing investigator will act as PI and develop his/her case into a CONFER case project with the steering committee.
+The proposing investigator will act as PI and develop his/her case into a CONFER case project with the support of a member of the CONFER steering committee.

 A call will then be made to all ECCO Members and affiliates who have encountered a similar case to contribute their case to the CONFER case series.